Project for Public Spaces’ Impact in New York City

 2006 Helped launch and write early articles for Streetsblog.
 The influential blog is now directed and edited by PPS’s former Director of Communications, Ben Fried.

-2007 Co-founded the Grand Army Plaza Coalition and facilitated and helped articulate their short and long-term vision for Grand Army Plaza.
+2007 Co-founded the Grand Army Plaza Coalition and facilitated a community-based plan and helped articulate their short and long-term vision for Grand Army Plaza.
 The short-term vision was largely implemented by the NYC DOT in 2011.

-2007 PPS Vice President Andy Wiley Schwartz (with over 10 years at PPS) and four other former staff and close associates were hired to run the Public Plaza Program and other new public space initiatives at the NYC DOT.
+2007 PPS Vice President Andy Wiley Schwartz (with over 10 years at PPS) and four other former staff were hired to run the Public Plaza Program and other new public space initiatives at the NYC DOT.

 2007 The Times published a full-page article on Fred Kent as the “Impresario of the Village Green,” offering recommendations for public space improvement opportunities around the city.